 VYY's Representative Council awards Badges of Honour from the proposals of the Council of Dictinctions.
 The Student Union has two classes of Badges of Honour.
 A person who has been awarded the Badge of Honour is called a honorary member.
 A Representative Council group or the Council of Distinctions can make an application for the Badge of Honour.

-VYY awards the title of a Good Teacher and the Best International Teacher yearly to distinguished members of teaching staff.
+VYY awards the title of a Good Teacher and the Honorary mention yearly to distinguished members of teaching staff.
 The people given the title have shown to be supportive and interested in their students' learning.
-The nominations for the title are given by student associations and the titles are awarded by the Excecutive Board of the Student Union.
+The nominations for the title are awarded by the Excecutive Board of the Student Union.
 The titles are awarded at the University of Vaasa's Anniversary Celebration.

 Maija Niinioja scholarship

 Each year the Student Union of the University of Vaasa distributes Maija Niinioja’s scholarships to successful students of the University of Vaasa.
 Scholarship application period is at the end of the year and scholarships are awarded annually in February during the VYY anniversary ball.
 Scholarships are paid from the University of Vaasa scholarship fund revenues.
 The fund’s initial capital was acquired through economist Maija Niinioja’s will and the scholarship program was named after her.
-Application period is 22nd of October until 17th of November.
-The application form can be found via this link.
-Please send your application to the Secretary General via email@example.com.
-You can also bring printed documents to the Student Union service office during openinn hours.
+The representative council of the student union has decided not to distribute Maija Niinioja scholarships in 2021.
+Next time the scholarships can be applied in autumn 2022.

 The criteria of eligibility for a scholarship are as follows: